varnish/Varnish-Book/varnish_book.rst

         an experienced FreeBSD kernel hacker and continues to bring his wisdom to Varnish in most areas where it counts.

-        From 2006 throughout 2008, most of the development was sponsored by VG, API, Escenic and Aftenposten, with project management, infrastructure and extra man-power provided by Redpill Linpro.
-At the time, Redpill Linpro had roughly 140 employees mostly centered around consulting services.
+        From 2006 throughout 2008, much of the development was sponsored by VG, API, Escenic and Aftenposten, with project management, infrastructure and extra man-power provided by Redpill Linpro.

-        Today Varnish Software is able to fund the core development with income from service agreements, in addition to offering development of specific features on a case-by-case basis.

-        The interest in Varnish continue to increase on an almost daily basis.
-An informal study based on the list of most popular web sites in Norway indicates that about 75% or more of the web traffic that originates in Norway is served through Varnish.
+        Today, Varnish Cache is developed by Poul-Henning Kamp and Varnish Software.
+Poul-Henning Kamp is funded by a "no-strings-attached" Varnish Moral License (VML) and Varnish Software is funded by Varnish service subscriptions and customers purchasing development of specific features.
+Varnish Software still contributes to roughly 30% of the income Poul-Henning Kamp gets from the VML system.

 Design principles
 -----------------